AMANREVANKAR/IRIS_2022_AMANREV_221IT007/README.md

 ## Design Tools used (not compulsory) and about your interest in UI/UX

-- no design tool used but have knowledge about converting figma too flutter
+- no design tool used but have knowledge about converting figma to flutter